rashray/hid-sp18-526/tutorial/readme-kube.md

     rpcluster rp1 rp2 rp3 rp4

-Now you can run commands to all clusters through by:
+Now you can run commands to all clusters by:

     cssh rpcluster